• Skip to main content

 DHL/FedEx

 Fast and hassle-free though you are paying premium prices for DHL or FedEx.
 Is it worth it?
 Depends on where you are really.
-If the difference between EMS and DHL/FedEx for your particular order is miniscule, just go with the latter.
+If the difference between EMS and DHL/FedEx for your particular order is minuscule, just go with the latter.

 Surface Mail